hendersonhl/Poverty-Mapping/README.md

 		~/Results/bart_gis_mun.csv
 		~/Results/bart_all_mun.csv

-(2) bart_plots.r: Summarizes and plots the mean squared error and bias for the BART simulations.
-The plots compare the results of BART relative to the brute force grid search implementation of xgboost (baseline).

-	Dependencies: None

-	Inputs:
-		~/Data/true_mun.csv
-		~/Results/bart_census_mun.csv
-		~/Results/bart_gis_mun.csv
-		~/Results/bart_all_mun.csv
-		~/Results/bart_census_psu.csv
-		~/Results/baseline_census_mun.csv
-		~/Results/baseline_gis_mun.csv
-		~/Results/baseline_all_mun.csv
-		~/Results/baseline_census_psu.csv

-	Outputs: Generates plots without saving

-(3) bart_psu.r: Implements BART for the PSU-level data and generates predictions for each sample.
+(2) bart_psu.r: Implements BART for the PSU-level data and generates predictions for each sample.
 Also includes an illustration that calculates uncertainty intervals for the predictions.

 	Dependencies: bart, matrixStats, dplyr